phetsims/phet-info/doc/core-description-overview.md

     - Simple statements tied to a UI component or user interaction.
     - {{pedagogically critical quantitative information?}}

-# Guidance and examples for each Core Description piece

-# Guidance on where to draw the line between Core and Interactive Description.
+# Drawing the line between Core and Interactive Description.
+ - Try to break this into general do's and don'ts
- - Qualitative information related to custom interactions
+ - Qualitative information in dynamic strings
- - Quality of content in the screen summary
+ - Descriptions around custom objects
+ - Keep current details to the absolute essentials (practices in process - will summarize)

+# Punctuation
+- accessibleName: Title case, no punctuation.
+Example: “Concentration Probe”
+- accessibleHelpText: Sentence case, with punctuation.
+Example: “Move the probe.”
+- accessibleObjectResponse: Fragment, no sentence casing, no punctuation.
+Example: “5 centemeters”,  “dispensing”
+- accessibleContextResponse: Sentence case, with punctuation.
+Example: "Vector added to graph area."
+- accessibleParagraph: a paragraph of full sentences, with sentence case and punctuation.

+# Examples for each Core Description piece

 # References to relevant existing design documents for Core Description